 The overall disability pay gap appears to be reducing and it is clear that within grade the gap is not significant.
+It should be noted however that, again, low numbers may affect the statistical relevance here.
 In all cases where there is a gap within grade then this is a negative gap in the disabled staff members favour.